-In addition, annually the Environmental Services/Solid Waste Office uses about 1,500 gallons of used oil collected from the County Highway Department vehicle maintenance shop to heat the HHW Facility.
+Annually the Solid Waste Office uses about 1,500 gallons of used oil collected from the County Highway Department and Landfill Operators vehicle maintenance shops to heat the HHW Facility.
 The used oil heater was purchased in 1999.
 Review of the heating bill for propane in the four years prior to 1999 indicates an average annual cost of \$2,800.
 Since the heater installation, the County only uses propane as a backup in early fall and late spring.
 As a result, the costs have gone down to less than \$650 per year.
 The initial cost of the heater was \$8,900; therefore, the program has provided a 4 to 5-year payback.